 With a Powerful Quad-Core 8th Gen Intel i7 processor, it can deliver up to 4.6 GHz with Intel Turbo Boost speed for more power when multi-tasking or demanding applications.
 With a 13.3-inch 4K IPS touchscreen display for mesmerizing visuals and 178-degree wide viewing angles, you can comfortably watch videos or work on your favorite DAWs without any lag time.

-You’ll enjoy fast performance and long battery life of over 12 hours balanced with thermal management during your studio sessions.
+You’ll enjoy fast performance and a long battery life of over 12 hours, balanced with thermal management during your studio sessions.
 Its dual HP speaker system with the power of Bang & Olufsen sound technology produces rich, authentic audio to work with.
-While its backlit keyboard allows you to easily type in low-light or dark environments or when your next melody hits your mind in the mid of the night.
+Its backlit keyboard allows you to type in low-light or dark environments easily or when your next melody hits your mind in the middle of the night.

-10. Samsung Notebook 9 Pro – Best portable studio laptop for musicians
+Samsung Notebook 9 Pro – Best Portable Studio Laptop for Musicians

 - CPU: 8th Gen Intel Quad-Core i7-8550U